rsdoiel/antennaApp/INSTALL.md

 Quick install with curl or irm
 ------------------------------

-There is an experimental installer.sh script that can be run with the following command to install latest stable release.
-This works for macOS, Linux and if you’re using Windows with the Unix subsystem.
+There is an experimental installer.sh script that can be run with the following command to install latest table release.
+This may work for macOS, Linux and if you’re using Windows with the Unix subsystem.
 This would be run from your shell (e.g. Terminal on macOS).

 ~~~shell
 curl https://rsdoiel.github.io/antennaApp/installer.sh | sh